 I listened to the unabridged audio version of After Oz by Gordon McAlpine, which is well narrated by Maria Ru-Djen.
 Gordon McAlpine is a new to me author.

-I was initially attracted to After Oz by Gordon McAlpine because of it's association to The Wonderful Wizard of Oz by L. Frank Baum.
-After Oz isn't so much a retelling of L. Frank Baum's classic novel, but a novel that comes up with what actually might have happened to Dorothy and her dog, Toto, after she returns to Kansas from land of Oz...
+I was initially attracted to After Oz by Gordon McAlpine because of it's association with The Wonderful Wizard of Oz by L. Frank Baum.
+After Oz isn't so much a retelling of L. Frank Baum's classic novel, but a novel that comes up with what actually might have happened to Dorothy and her dog, Toto, after she returns to Kansas from the land of Oz...
 And what a creative storyline Gordon McAlpine writes in After Oz!

-After Oz is more of a mystery/thriller/suspense and historical fiction novel set in the late 1890s than a fantasy novel.
-Although, the events of After Oz are centered on Dorothy Gale's life after the tornado and her 'subsequent' visit to Oz occurred, Dorothy herself isn't really the main character of After Oz
+After Oz is a combination mystery/thriller/suspense novel and historical fiction novel set in the late 1890s than it is a fantasy novel.
+Although, the events of After Oz are centered on Dorothy Gale's life after the tornado and her 'subsequent' visit to Oz occurred, Dorothy herself isn't really the main character of After Oz.
+In fact, I would have liked to see Dorothy's character play a larger role in After Oz, but I am getting ahead of myself.

 After Oz begins with the tornado and its aftermath.
 The setting is in Kansas, of course, during the late 1890s in a rural farming community.
 Dorothy had gone missing just prior to the tornado and is found with her dog, Toto, a few days later disoriented in a neighbor's pumpkin patch.

 The storyline for After Oz is intriguing and captivating.
-The writing was good and the characters were overall interesting.
+The writing was good and the characters were interesting.
 I enjoyed After Oz quite a but, but the overly abundant religious overtones, some of the narrow minded townsfolk, and what seemed liked some implausibilities here and there with regards to what life might be like during the late 1890s made After Oz a tad less appealing.

 Below is the publisher's summary for After Oz by Gordon McAlpine from the Goodread's website: